hammad93/hurricane-tts/README.md

 # hurricane-tts
 A repository hosting code to produce text to speech with deep learning and large language models on the topic of tropical storms.
+The notebook is deployed part of hourly reports, please reference `hurricane-deploy` for details.

 # Install
 Linux, Windows, MacOS, Android